FLO-2DKaren/FLO-2D-Tutorial-Source/source/Workshops/Lesson 6.rst

 Step 2: Import data
 ___________________

-Start by cleaning up the map space so the next layer will be easy to see.
+1. Start by cleaning up the map space so the next layer will be easy to see.

-1. Uncheck the User Leftbank, Right Bank Cross section layers;
+2. Uncheck the User Left Bank Lines, Right Bank Lines, and Cross Sections layers;

-2. Uncheck the Blocked Areas;
+3. Uncheck the Blocked Areas;

-3. Uncheck the Storm Drain User Layers;
+4. Uncheck the Storm Drain User Layers;

-4. Click the User Boundary Conditions Layer;
+5. Click the User Boundary Conditions Layer to activate this layer;

-5. Drag the Hydraulic Structures onto the map space.
+6. Drag the Hydraulic Structures onto the map space.

+**Note:  If the image is blurry, use Firefox or open the image in a new tab**

 .. image:: ../img/Workshop/Worksh139.png